galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 # Field guide to the project ecosystem

 ## 1. People: Individuals, collaborations, communities and governance
-- Guide starts with people and their communities
+- This field guide starts with people and their communities
-- Seeing how they have organised themselves provides a foundation for the field guide
+- Seeing how they have organised themselves provides a basis for the understanding the project.
 - Many individuals are part of more than one of the organisations and communities below
 - People provide the project inputs
+- Investigators bring resources.
 - Contributors volunteer their skills and time to make things even better
 - The sum of their effort produces the project outputs.
-- Focus here is on showing how they get things done, rather than exactly what they do.
+- Focus here is on showing *how* they get things done, rather than exactly *what* they do.
 - For those details, see the [Hub](https://galaxyproject.org/)
 - If any activity of the project looks interesting to you, please get in touch!